 - 5-10Mbps: Web surfing, email, occasional streaming and online gaming with few connected devices

 - 10-25Mbps: Moderate HD streaming, online gaming and downloading with a moderate number of connected devices

 - 25-40Mbps: Heavy HD streaming, online gaming and downloading with a lot of connected devices

 - 40+Mbps: Hardcore streaming, gaming, and downloading with an extreme number of connected devices

 Step 4: Choose your speed … for right now

-Once you’ve answered how much internet speed do you need, you can look for the best place to get it as well as your current equipment.
-You might need to change providers and upgrade your modem and/or router to get it.
-You can ask your ISP if you’re not sure that your modem and router can handle faster internet speeds — they may offer you a good deal on new ones.
-Keep in mind buying them outright can be less expensive than renting from your ISP.
+Once you’ve answered the question of how much internet speed you need, compare it to your current plan.
+You may need to upgrade your plan along with your modem and router to get the speed you need.
+If you’re unsure your modem and router can handle faster internet speeds, just ask your ISP — they may offer you a good deal on new ones.
+Keep in mind buying them outright can be less expensive in the long run than renting them from your ISP.

 Also, if you see ads touting Mbps that are ten or more times higher than those listed above — and those that are in the Gbps ranges — keep in mind these super-high speeds are maximum speeds under optimal conditions, which include four things:

 3. Your router